 High end boutiques and ritzy clubs have long enjoyed glass that goes from see through to opaque at the push of a button.
 However, this tech has long been available only to those in the commercial space, leaving those with a penchant for technology and privacy asking where they can get a consumer level version.

 And one doesn’t need to look any further than SONTE Film.
 The company recently completed a successful Kickstarter campaign to the tune of $237,000 and has plans to start shipping units sometime this September.
 So that in mind, we sat down (virtually) with the company’s founders and peppered them with questions.
+For the rest of your house, take a look at at our review of the Floyd Leg to make a table out of almost anything in your room.

 1. What is the material used in the film?
 Is it proprietary?